-The main elements of PKP are melody lines in chromatic scale notation (annotated on the staff or written separately), harmony lines in alphabet notation (annotated above the staff or written separately), and simple mode tables that provide a cross reference between the two.
-These are supplemented by Lego-like pictures of shapes formed from building blocks that can be directly understood in terms of music notation because the building blocks can be so understood.
+The main things that have to be written down to use PKP are melody lines in chromatic scale notation (annotated on the staff or written separately), harmony lines in alphabet notation (annotated above the staff or written separately), and simple mode tables that provide a cross reference between the two.
+Lego-like pictures of shapes formed from building blocks are only to give a vivid illustration of how to see shapes in the mind's eye.